-A lift well enclosure which serves one or more levels situated in the same 'tweendeck (for example lifts in engine rooms, cargo holds, etc.) may be of the partially enclosed type, provided that what indicated in Standard EN 81-20 (5.2.5.2.2) is fulfilled.
+A lift well enclosure which serves one or more levels situated in the same 'tweendeck (for example lifts in engine rooms, cargo holds, etc.) may be of the open partially enclosed type, provided it is completely enclosed by metal-grating or equivalent arrangement that what indicated in Standard EN 81-20 (5.2.5.2.2) is fulfilled.

 Within well enclosures, only the equipment necessary for lift operation is allowed; piping, electric conductors and cables are to be suitably protected and installed with the utmost care.
 The lift well is to be arranged in such a way that smoke passage from one 'tweendeck to another is prevented.